Kyiv or Kiev? Why people disagree about how to pronounce the Ukrainian capital's name

 "We're not telling Polish people that they should stop doing it that way in their language because it's much more of a complicated and tangled history," he explains.

-While it may seem difficult for people who are not familiar with Slavic languages to get the exact pronunciation of Kyiv, Chernetsky says they can come pretty close because in Ukrainian the "K" and the "V" are pronounced the same as in English.
+While it may seem difficult for people who are not familiar with Slavic languages to get the exact pronunciation of Kyiv, Chernetsky says they can come pretty close because in Ukrainian the "K" and the "V" are pronounced similarly as in English.

 He says old spellings and pronunciations are still okay when talking about food.